RIAPS/riaps-integration/riaps-node-creation/BBB_README.md

 sudo su
 ```

-7) Run the installation script.
-Provide the name of the ssh key pair added in step 5, your key filename can be any name desired.
+8) Move back into the riaps-node-creation folder and run the installation script.
 The 'tee' with a filename (and 2>&1) allows you to record the installation process and any errors received.
 If you have any issues during installation, this is a good file to send with your questions.

 ```
 ./base_bbb_bootstrap.sh 2>&1 | tee install-bbb.log